MakoWish/aduc_for_linux/README.md

 ### Build from Source

-If you would like to build this project directly from source, clone this repo to your machine and run:
+If you would like to build this project directly from source, download the [latest.zip](https://github.com/MakoWish/aduc_for_linux/archive/refs/tags/latest.zip) or [latest.tar.gz](https://github.com/MakoWish/aduc_for_linux/archive/refs/tags/latest.tar.gz) and build:

 ```bash
 make check